Impossible trinity: Theoretical derivation

 The formal model underlying the hypothesis is the uncovered Interest Rate Parity condition which states that in absence of a risk premium, arbitrage will ensure that the depreciation or appreciation of a country's currency vis-à-vis another will be equal to the nominal interest rate differential between them.
 Since under a peg, i.e. a fixed exchange rate, short of devaluation or abandonment of the fixed rate, the model implies that the two countries' nominal interest rates will be equalized.
-An example of which was the consequential devaluation of the Peso, that was pegged to the US dollar at 0.08, eventually depreciating by 46%.
+An example of which was the consequential devaluation of the Mexican peso, that during the Peso crisis was pegged to the US dollar at 0.08, eventually depreciating by 46%.

-This in turn implies that the pegging country has no ability to set its nominal interest rate independently, and hence no independent monetary policy.
-The only way then that the country could have both a fixed exchange rate and an independent monetary policy is if it can prevent arbitrage in the foreign exchange rate market from taking place - institutes capital controls on international transactions.
+This in turn implies that the country implementing the peg has no ability to set its nominal interest rate independently, and hence no independent monetary policy.
+The only way then that the country could have both a fixed exchange rate and an independent monetary policy is if it can prevent arbitrage in the foreign exchange rate market from taking place – by instituting capital controls on international transactions.